Richard Hurst

 co-writes and directs comedy..."

-He also co-writes and directs comedy; credits include Pegabovine: Coat of Arms (Pleasance, Edinburgh) Silly Billy Bum Breath and Silly Billy Bum Breath Strikes Back (Pleasance, Edinburgh); work for Comedy Rep (Soho Theatre); Miranda Hart – Throbs! and Miranda Hart's House Party (Pleasance, Edinburgh / London); Space Boy (Pleasance, Edinburgh); Orange Girls (Edinburgh / London); Newsrevue (Canal Cafe Theatre, London).
+He also co-writes and directs comedy; credits include Jan Ravens: A Funny Look At Impressions (national tour); Girl and Dean; Pegabovine: Polite Club; Pegabovine: Coat of Arms; Silly Billy Bum Breath and Silly Billy Bum Breath Strikes Back (all Pleasance, Edinburgh); work for Comedy Rep (Soho Theatre); Miranda Hart – Throbs! and Miranda Hart's House Party (Pleasance, Edinburgh / London); Space Boy (Pleasance, Edinburgh); Orange Girls (Edinburgh / London); Newsrevue (Canal Cafe Theatre, London).
 In 1997 he co-founded sketch group The Four Horsemen, all of whose stage shows, in various venues in London and Edinburgh, he wrote for and directed.
 He was also writer and 2nd AD on The Four Horsemen's This Is Pop!
 (BBC Choice).
 He read for the BBC Talent Sitcom scheme in 2000 and 2002, and script edited one of the finalists.
-He is currently script editing a sitcom for BBC Radio2 and a sketch show for Radio4, both by Miranda Hart.
+He also script edited a sitcom for BBC Radio2 and a sketch show for Radio4, both by Miranda Hart, and is currently co-writing three episodes of her forthcoming BBC2 sitcom with her.